 - Extra virgin olive oil: try not to substitute; the next best is regular olive oil;

 - Vinegar: white wine, red wine, or apple cider vinegar.
-Sub with 1 tablespoon dijon mustard;
+Sub with 1 tbsp dijon mustard;

 - Lemon juice: best if freshly squeezed;